+- 1. A request to the Board of Examiners must be submitted eight working days before the meeting. - 2.
 The Board of Examiners will render a decision with respect to a student's application within 40 working days after the application is received or, if the application is submitted during an academic holiday or within a period of three weeks prior to an academic holiday, within 40 working days after the end of that holiday.
-The Board of Examiners may postpone making a decision for a maximum period of 10 working days.
+The Board of Examiners can postpone making a decision for a maximum period of 10 working days.
 The student will be informed in writing of any postponement before the end of the period referred to in the first sentence.